makokaz/parallel-distributed-programming/00slurm/README.md

 ```

 This runs "hostname" command on the "p" partition of the system with execution time limit of 1 minute.

+You are advised to run complex commands either through a shell script or a Makefile.

 Available partitions
 ===================